The open source movement means there's now more top quality, legit free software floating around the web than ever.

 Zoho Office Suite: Ideal for simple tasks

-This basic-but-super-fast package is fine for simple tasks, but if you're going to need advanced features it's best to look elsewhere.
+This basic-but-superfast package is fine for simple tasks, but if you're going to need advanced features it's best to look elsewhere.
+It's largely aimed to help directors of small businesses who need to use various applications.

 While it offers a wider range of applications than ThinkFree, they aren't as detailed.
 Zoho stores all your documents in its free online storage space, and allows you to share them with (member) friends via email invitations.